 Proofreading Test

-Marine biopolymer-based nanomaterials as a novel platform for theranostic applications
+Marine Biopolymer-Based Nanomaterials as a Novel Platform for Theranostic Applications

 Abstract

-Marine biopolymer-based nanomaterials is one of the most active research areas in recent decades for theranostics applications.
-Marine biopolymers are interesting biomaterials for clinical applications due to their good biocompatibility, biodegradability, inexpensive, abundance, stability, ease of surface modification, and nontoxic in nature.
-The development of new nanoparticles are coated with marine polymers to combine therapeutic and diagnostic (Theranostic) applications because of the strongly enhanced absorption and scattering in near-infrared (NIR) regions.
-In this review article, the use of marine biopolymer-based nanomaterials for theranostic applications are evaluated addressing potential applications in drug delivery, photothermal therapy (PTT), photodynamic therapy (PDT), hyperthermia therapy, photoacoustic imaging (PAI), magnetic resonance imaging (MRI) and computed tomography (CT).
-In addition, the most recent progresses on the biocompatibility of marine biopolymer-based nanomaterials in vitro and in vivo is discussed along with a promising future scope and have been used for treatment of major life threatening diseases such as cancer.
+Marine biopolymer-based nanomaterials are one of the most active research areas in recent decades for theranostics applications.
+Marine biopolymers are interesting biomaterials for clinical applications due to their good biocompatibility, biodegradability, inexpensive, abundance, stability, ease of surface modification, and non-toxic in nature.
+The development of new nanoparticles is coated with marine polymers to combine therapeutic and diagnostic (Theranostic) applications because of the strongly enhanced absorption and scattering in near-infrared (NIR) regions.
+In this review article, the use of marine biopolymer-based nanomaterials for theranostic applications are evaluated, addressing potential applications in drug delivery, photothermal therapy (PTT), photodynamic therapy (PDT), hyperthermia therapy, photoacoustic imaging (PAI), magnetic resonance imaging (MRI) and computed tomography (CT).
+In addition, the most recent progress on the biocompatibility of marine biopolymer-based nanomaterials in vitro and in vivo is discussed along with a promising future scope.
+It has been used for the treatment of major life-threatening diseases such as cancer.

 Keywords: Marine biopolymer, Nanomaterials, Theranostic applications, Cancer, Near-infrared.